AL, UN, EU demand foreign forces leave Libya

 In a statement after a videoconference by its leaders, the so-called "Libya Quartet" demanded "full compliance with the arms embargo and the immediate and unconditional withdrawal of all foreign forces and mercenaries from the entirety of Libya’s territory."

-The much-violated arms embargo has been in place since 2011, when an uprising toppled longtime Libyan dictator Moamer Qadhafi during the regional upheaval known as the Arab Spring.
+The much-violated arms embargo has been in place since 2011, when an uprising toppled longtime Libyan dictator Moamer Kadhafi during the regional upheaval known as the Arab Spring.